AesSedai/delta-gateway/readme.md

 ### Delta Gateway Subscription Behavior
 This Delta Gateway demo wraps the Hasura schema and exposes it so users can adopt it with minimal changes to their graphql setup.
 The Delta Gateway adds a new Subscription field `live` that allows for a `query` field (the same as Hasura's `subscription_root`) and a `deltas` field.

+The server is able to ascertain the client state from a timestamp provided by the client during the subscription initiation.
+There is a historical schema and a pair of database triggers added to allow for temporal queries.
+The triggers record the valid time for a row and its changes, and by querying for a known time frame it is possible to get what the query results should be for any point in time.

-When a client initially connects, the Hasura result is stored as revision 0 on the gateway and a patch is generated and sent to the client instead of the full subscription result.
-The client is responsible for taking the patch data and applying it to its cache.
-When a new Hasura subscription event is emitted, the previous revision is used to generate a delta and only the changes are sent to the client.
+When a new Hasura subscription event is emitted (on connect, or on any update), the historical schema is queried to get the client state and the new event is diffed against that client state to produce a patch and a new timestamp to send to the client.

 The delta generation uses the combination of `[__typename, id]` to uniquely identify objects in the response.
 As such, it is highly recommended to include these two fields in the subscription to optimise the patch generation.
 ![AuthorBooksSubscription2](./example-images/subscription_author_books_2.jpg)